 Nothing say’s “Yea bro, I lift” like walking into a new gym, warming up, and loading plate after plate onto the bar while you warm up.

-Unfortunately, this isn’t how it always works out, but after today’s article, you’ll be on the fast track to a strong and painless squat.
+Unfortunately, this isn’t how it always works out, but after today’s article, you’ll be on the fast track to a strong squat without pain.

 Now you don’t have to load the bar with every weight in the gym, dive in a quarter squat and give it everything you have so you don’t get crushed like an ant.